AdobeDocs/support-resources.en/help/adobe-support-tools-guide/adobe-admin-console/admin-console-overview.md

 Each tab on the Admin Console enables you to perform various tasks.
 Select the linked tab name (the first word of each item) to jump to that section.

-- [[!UICONTROL Overview]](#overview): View a summary of the licenses purchased and quick actions to set up your organization.
+- [!UICONTROL Overview](#overview): View a summary of the licenses purchased and quick actions to set up your organization.

-- [[!UICONTROL Products]](#products): Assign licenses to users and groups.
+- [!UICONTROL Products](#products): Assign licenses to users and groups.
 As an Enterprise customer, you can manage product profiles.

-- [[!UICONTROL Users]](#users): Create, update, and remove user accounts, which entitle the end users to Adobe products & services.
+- [!UICONTROL Users](#users): Create, update, and remove user accounts, which entitle the end users to Adobe products & services.

-- [[!UICONTROL Packages]](#packages): Download pre-configured packages or create them for desktop apps that you plan to deploy.
+- [!UICONTROL Packages](#packages): Download pre-configured packages or create them for desktop apps that you plan to deploy.

-- [[!UICONTROL Account]](#account): Manage your organization's contracts and agreements with Adobe.
+- [!UICONTROL Account](#account): Manage your organization's contracts and agreements with Adobe.

-- [[!UICONTROL Storage]](#storage): Manage individual user folders and shared folders, and view storage quota consumed by users.
+- [!UICONTROL Storage](#storage): Manage individual user folders and shared folders, and view storage quota consumed by users.

-- [[!UICONTROL Insights]](#insights): View, create, and download license assignment reports and track changes made in the Admin Console.
+- [!UICONTROL Insights](#insights): View, create, and download license assignment reports and track changes made in the Admin Console.

-- [[!UICONTROL Settings]](#settings): Claim domains, limit access to sharing features, add notes for end users, set password protection levels.
+- [!UICONTROL Settings](#settings): Claim domains, limit access to sharing features, add notes for end users, set password protection levels.

 If you are unable to sign in to the Admin Console, see [Solve Adobe account sign-in issues](https://helpx.adobe.com/manage-account/kb/account-password-sign-help.html).